InsertDisc/pattrmm/README.md

     from further searches.
 This greatly speeds up the process of daily executions.

 Update notes:
+Recent changes require updating your settings.yml

+As such...
+    library_name:
+      - Your Library
+    days_ahead: 30 # Can be any number of days between 30 and 90 to be considered 'Returning Soon'

-    Recent changes require the deletion of preferences/settings.yml to use the newest features.
+(or deleting it) and the deletion of vars.py to use the newest features.